Skip to main content

 Upper Turtle Lake

-The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
+A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 The lake bottoms out at 25 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 Upper Turtle Lake covers 427 acres alongside partial shoreline records — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
-Within Barron County's 38 graded lakes, Upper Turtle Lake ranks 26 — below the local median, though not at the bottom.
+Within Barron County's 37 graded lakes, Upper Turtle Lake ranks 23 — below the local median, though not at the bottom.

 Upper Turtle Lake has at least one documented invasive species (Chinese Mystery Snail), so boaters and anglers should observe clean-drain-dry steps when leaving the lake.
-The fishery includes walleye alongside the lake's other 4 documented species — a notable draw for Wisconsin anglers.
-A documented public access point at Upper Turtle Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
+The fishery includes walleye among the lake's 4 documented species — a notable draw for Wisconsin anglers.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-09-27.
 Grade methodology: LakeGrade methodology.